zackmdavis/Less_Wrong_Drafts/conversation_with_metz_vassar_taylor_davis.md

 **ZMD**: Okay, the specific aspect of the people in the group debating what the group's canonical text means, that part is religion-like.
 I agree with that.

 **JT**: I think it does contain mystical things, right?
 He is inspired by various Eastern stuff, and he talks about the way of the Void, the virtue of the Void.
 I think if someone were just trying to write a math textbook or a science textbook, they would probably write something different.
 I think the thing he writes is somewhat more personal.
 He's trying to explain his perspective on a lot of things, not just a single topic.
-Unlike in this book. _[again, If Anyone Builds It, Everyone Dies]_ This book is more like a textbook.
+Unlike in this book [ _If Anyone Builds It, Everyone Dies_].
+This book is more like a textbook.

 **ZMD**: It's not really a textbook.